eficode/robotframework-oxygen/DEVGUIDE.md

 Run the tests in `locustenv/` folder with

 ```
-robot --listener oxygen.listener --pythonpath . --variable LOCUSTFILEPATH:locust/locustfile.py locust/test.robot
+robot --listener oxygen.listener --pythonpath . --variable LOCUSTFILEPATH:locusthandler/locustfile.py locusthandler/test.robot
 ```

-However now when you run the unit tests from `locust/` folder they fail:
+However now when you run the unit tests from `locusthandler/` folder they fail:

 ```
 python -m unittest tests/test_locust.py
 ```

 because we changed the functionality to use dictionary instead of result file path.
-Let's update the test case setup and write a method `dictionary_with_result_file`:
+Let's update the test case setup in `tests/test_locust.py` and write a method `dictionary_with_result_file`:

 ```
     def dictionary_with_result_file(self):